This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 I’m afraid that I don’t have a lot of experience finding sponsors, but I imagine you find companies in your niche and contact them, offering your services.

 From what I read in income reports and related blog posts from other bloggers, selling eBooks and courses is a great way to generate income.

 You could even create an (e)book from learning and sharing what you encounter as a blogger.
-Ruth Soukup, a very successful blogger, has written a best seller, sharing what she has learned building up her blog-based 7-figure business in the book: How to Blog For Profit: Without Selling Your Soul.
+For example, Ruth Soukup, a very successful blogger, has written a best seller, sharing what she has learned building up her blog-based 7-figure business in the book: How to Blog For Profit: Without Selling Your Soul.

 Posts are often too short to go into a lot of details, and you might have some valuable insights that you rather share in a course or downloadable ebook.

 Doing this is a great way to monetize your expertise and knowledge.

 You will need a niche, a topic to blog about, that you are passionate about or interested in.